jpx32/vscode-extension-pack/README.md

-# Welcome to your VS Code Extension Pack
+# Welcome to my VS Code Extension Pack

 ## What's in the folder

-* This folder contains all of the files necessary for your extension pack.
+* This folder contains all of the files necessary for this extension pack.
 * `package.json` - this is the manifest file that defines the list of extensions of the extension pack.

 ## Get up and running straight away